wolovim/grubhub_v2/expecectation.markdown

 NOT allowed to:

+CHAD and I will finish this today:

 Administrators

 As an authenticated Administrator, I can:

-Assign items to categories or remove them from categories.
+Assign items to categories from categories.
 Products can belong to more than one category.
 Retire a item from being sold, which hides it from browsing by any non-administrator